Getting Started with Mountain Biking

 Skills Park

-A Skills Park is an area where you can practise technique, balance and control in a safe environment.
+SkiStar Skills Park are areas where you can practise technique, balance and control in a safe environment.
 Here you will often find pump tracks, small practice jumps, berms and technical features designed for learning and progression.

 Skills Parks are ideal for children, beginners and experienced riders alike who want to improve their skills.